fbkaminski/sorter/README.md

 The sort should read a file filled with integers from 0 to a 1000000 (you can define the limit as you wish) separated by a new line.

+### Why

+Its a nice sorting trick, possibly the fastest and one where you can sort with partial data which can help not blowing the memory if you have millions of positive numbers to sort.

+The caveat is that is only suitable for positive integers without duplication.

 ### Usage

 To generate such a file you can use the command generate as in